 Develop a construction waste management plan.

-You can use our Construction Waste Management Plan, showing who will be collecting the four required recyclable materials (wood, metal, cardboard and aggregates) and where they will be recycled.
-This plan must be submitted with the building permit application and is reviewed by the Building Services Division.
-There are specialty providers and conventional waste haulers who also provide recycling services.
-Learn More
+Fill out a Construction Waste Management Plan, showing who will be collecting the four required recyclable materials (wood, metal, cardboard and aggregates) and where they will be recycled.
+This plan must be submitted with the building permit application.
+Information on local hauling companies, salvage and deconstruction businesses and recycling facilities can be found on our Construction & Demolition Debris Resource Sheet.

 Post the plan at the job site.

-Be sure everyone on the project understands the Construction Waste Management Plan and commits to following through with it, including subcontractors.
+Be sure everyone working on the project, including subcontractors, understands the Construction Waste Management Plan and commits to following through with it.

 Implement the plan.

 Post-signage to help ensure the designated materials are separated from other construction waste.
 Monitor receptacles to ensure materials aren’t ending up in the wrong container.
-Building inspectors will be spot checking during site visits for other inspections.
+Code Compliance and Building Inspectors will be spot checking during site visits.